 Exploring College Fjord’s glacial wonderland

-Experience a true expedition day and rare treat when we make landfall at the lesser-visited College Fjord, a natural wonderland, home to an impressive array of glaciers.
+Experience a true expedition day and rare treat when explore the lesser-visited College Fjord, a natural wonderland, home to an impressive array of glaciers.
 Here, the ice and forests meet, and forge the world’s largest collection of tidewater glaciers, five valley glaciers, and other smaller glaciers — all named after prestigious East Coast colleges, including Vassar, Smith, Harvard, and Yale.
+If weather complies, we'll get into Zodiac boats to scout around.
 Have your camera at the ready — you’ll get awesome shots of glacier fronts, ice calving into the sea, and sea lions and whales may make a cameo, too!

 This morning, awaken to some of the most spectacular scenery around — the Tracy Arm and Endicott Arm fjords.
 On a full-day exploration of these fjords, we’ll discover lush greenery and steep valleys, as well as intricately shaped icebergs bobbing in the water, calved from the radiant blue glaciers at the end of the fjords.
 We may also encounter mountain goats and harbor seals!